gwu-cs-advos/organization/lectures.md

 ## CBOS MAC

 Capability-based systems naturally provide strong [confinment](https://www.cs.utexas.edu/~shmat/courses/cs380s_fall09/lampson73.pdf), but are not natural for complicated MAC policies!

-If you provide a capability to a domain, how can you ensure that it is read-only shareable with higher-privilege/classification domains, and write-only shareable with lower-privilege/classification domains (Bell-LaPadula)?
+- Example: If you provide a capability to a domain, how can you ensure that it is read-only shareable with higher-privilege/classification domains, and write-only shareable with lower-privilege/classification domains (Bell-LaPadula)?
-Composite defines sharing policies in user-level, thus avoiding this challenge, but L4 variants must build quite a bit to provide such MAC policies.
+- Composite defines sharing policies in user-level, thus avoiding this challenge, but L4 variants must build quite a bit to provide such MAC policies.

 # L12: VM Architectures and APIs
 # C12: Multicore Atoms and Optimization